Why should we embrace neurodiversity in the workplace?

 While researching this topic, I was curious to learn that some data suggests that around 35% of entrepreneurs are dyslexic and 25% of all chief executives have ADHD.
 Perhaps you’ve worked with one of them!

-As always, I am interested in your thoughts.
-And to provide some practical support, UniMed is assisting businesses with an introductory learning session for their leaders on neurodiversity through our partner 3 Big Things - for more info click here.
+To provide some practical support, UniMed is assisting businesses with an introductory learning session for their leaders on neurodiversity through our partner 3 Big Things.